 Talise Trevigne: At the Statue of Venus Featuring Music by Jake Heggie and Glen Roven (GPR) The dazzling soprano Talise Trevigne in her first solo CD.
 Music includes the first complete recording of Jake’s At The Statue of Venus with libretto by Terrence McNally.
 The recording also features Glen Roven’s “Santa Fe Songs,” and Jake’s [more]

 Soprano Regina Zona and pianist Kathleen Tagg perform three of Jake Heggie’s song cycles, including the first complete recording of Eve-Song.
-See and hear at Amazon.
-Available as CD or download.
 Natural Selection (1997) poetry by Gini Savage 1.
 Creation 2.
 Animal Passion 3.
 Alas!
 Alack!
 4. Indian Summer – Blue 5.
-Joy Alone (Connection) [more]
+Joy Alone (Connection) Songs and Sonnets to Ophelia (1999) poetry by Edna St. [more]

 British tenor John Mark Ainsley and pianist Malcolm Martineau perform Friendly Persuasions on their 2016 album French Connections.
 The cycle was premiered by Mr Ainsley and Mr Martineau at Wigmore Hall.
 The cycle is dedicated to Malcom Martineau.
 Friendly Persuasions: Songs in Homage to Poulenc (Texts by Gene Scheer) 1.
 Wanda Landowska 2.
 Pierre Bernac [more]